EAGrahamJr/kobots/adhoc/LCD Issues.md

 ## Test Matrix

-Each test is performed after a full hardware power down and start.
+Each test-type is performed after a full hardware power down and start.
+Multiple runs per test-type are executed.

 - Python
 - Java (Kotlin)